THE EARTH PRIZE

 • Is the problem you are trying to solve local, national, or global?

 • Is this problem directly affecting you and your community?
-(Yes or No) If yes, does it affect your health, landscape, or finances? access to food?
+(Yes or No)

 • Do you live in an urban, suburban, or rural area?

 • How did you learn about the problem?
-(It affects me directly; it affects me and my community; I heard about it at school; I read about in the news; I watched a documentary/film about it; through social media; Other)
+(It affects me directly; it affects me and my community; I heard about it at school; I read about in the news; I watched a documentary/film about it; Through social media; Other)

-3.3.3 Motivation Statement (one per team, in 50 words or less)
+3.2.3 Motivation Statement (one per team, in 50 words or less)

 A short paragraph describing what motivates the student(s) to participate in The Earth Prize.

-Submissions PhaseTasks required from the team
+Submissions PhaseSubmission required from the team

 • Fresh Idea